rafiksh/twitter-t3/README.md

-# Twitter Clone using create-t3-app Next.js application with trpc and Prisma
+# Twitter Clone using typescript create-t3-app Next.js application with trpc Prisma

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.